 Infrared Sauna Cleaning Tips

-Because Jacuzzi® infrared saunas provide dry heat, they require very little cleaning.
-The interior can typically be cleaned with a simple wiping down with a damp cloth.
+Because Clearlight® infrared saunas provide dry heat, they require very little cleaning.
+The interior can typically be cleaned with a simple wipe down with a damp cloth.
 Do a light cleaning after every use, and aim to do a slightly more thorough cleaning every two weeks or so to maintain optimal cleanliness.

 When more than water is needed for a more thorough cleaning, you may use a sauna cleaning solution or make your own.
 To make your own sauna cleaner, diffuse a few drops of high-quality essential oil in water and lightly wipe down the interior of your infrared sauna for a mild clean and refresh.
 You can also make a solution of 1 tablespoon of baking soda in a gallon of water to lightly scrub the wood and rinse for a deeper clean.